drsgdev/Charm-Crab/README.md

 - Quick Slash:
 - Long Nail:
 - Mark of Pride: Increase damage as you attck; Lose it when taking damage
-- Fury of the Fallen: Works for all health values, but scales with relation to how much health is missing.
+- Fury of the Fallen: Increase damage by 25% per missing mask, also spell damage scales with fury.
 - Thorns of Agony: Not yet changed (have plans, but need thinking due to recent overhaul)
 - Baldur Shell: No Longer breaks (Not yet Implemented)
 - Fluke Nest: Now heals after enough strikes. (should hit hard, but not interact with soul eater/catcher)